JessicaGarson/nyu_advanced_python_class/class2/datatypes/datatypes.md

 # Introduction Activity
+Before we get started we will picking a partner (different from your partner from last class).
 Write a program in Python that uses all three data types.
 This should a pretty simple program that builds off the concepts we discussed in the last class.

 ## We will be Submitting a Little Differently